m1chaelwilliams/pygame-sidescrolling-platformer/README.md

 - `tutorial/` contains `.md` files documenting (to the best of my ability) the changes made at each step.
 - `data/` contains data related to the game itself.
 	- maps
-- `assets` contains assets for the game.
+- `assets/` contains assets for the game.

 ## FAQ